The Power of Worship

 Jesus came to save us from the space that threatens to carry us away.

-Father, Praise You for Jesus, and the way He so gracefully guides us back to Your will for our lives time and again.
+Father, we praise You for Jesus, and the way He so gracefully guides us back to Your will for our lives time and again.
 Thank You for His gentle guidance and Your forgiving grace.
 Forgive us for trying to force the ball down, instead of waiting.
 We’re bad at being patient, Father.
 Help us.
 Send Your Spirit to strengthen that gift.

 In Jesus’ Name,